ibm-cloud-docs/hs-crypto/initialize-hsm-management-utilities.md

   To create more master key parts, repeat this step.<!-- You can create up to 85 master key parts on an EP11 smart card.-->

   You need to generate at least two master key parts to load a master key.
 For added security, it is recommended to generate three master key parts.
 To improve security, you can choose to generate signature keys and master key parts on separate smart cards and assign each smart card to a different person.
-For more information, see [Smart card considerations](/docs/hs-crypto?topic=hs-crypto-introduce-service#smart-card-considerations).
+For more information, see [Smart card setup recommendations](/docs/hs-crypto?topic=hs-crypto-faq-provisioning-operations#faq-smart-card-setup).
   {: important}

 3. (Optional) If you want to create a backup copy of an EP11 smart card, click **Copy smart card** on the **Smart card** tab and follow the prompts.